 Social Media Marketing World is one of the largest, if not the largest, social media marketing conferences in the world.
 Michael Stelzner and the crew at Social Media Examiner do an amazing job of putting on this mammoth show each year in San Diego.
 Getting the most out of the show requires some advance preparation.
 For first-timers (and forgetful repeat attendees), here are a few suggestions to enhance your SMMW experience.

 2. Bring COMFORTABLE SHOES.
 You will be walking a TON.
 See this map?
 That’s the San Diego Convention Center.
 End to end, it’s a third of a mile long.
 There’s a baseball field next to it for size comparison.
 While SMMW doesn’t occupy the entire building, it occupies a good amount of it, and the show will be bigger this year than ever, 150,000 square feet more than last year.
+And that doesn’t take into account the walking you’ll do from your lodging, to various off-site events, etc. Everything is technically walkable, it’s just a lot of walking.

 3. Bring a portable power strip and power banks.
 Outlets aren’t always nearby and you will burn down your phone battery being social.
 I’m partial to the Anker 20,000 maH power brick.
 It weighs as much as a small brick but will keep a tablet and smartphone charged all day.
 I also carry a Monster travel 4-port power strip, which I love.
 It’s a friend-maker – bring it out and make friends.
+If you have a current-edition MacBook, you can plug the USB-C port of your laptop straight into a power bank on the go.

 Be aware that some devices may be restricted if you’re traveling from overseas due to various travel bans, so check in advance.